Abolah/Coinbot/README.md

 ## Donation

 If you want to help me with this bot.
-You can donate BTC and ETH to the following addresses
+You can donate to the following addresses
 ```
 ETH(ERC20 friendly)  [abowallet.eth]
 BTC  [1jc3V3T5mefuD9asa7en976NKVGssQuMq]